Garden of Eden Trail: A Heavenly Hike

 By Andrew J. Skerritt

 The 3.75-mile hike begins in unremarkable shrub, wiregrass and longleaf pine.
 Don’t be deceived.
-The Garden of Eden Trail quickly takes you on an adventure into a rollercoaster landscape exotic for much of Florida.
+The Garden of Eden Trail quickly takes you on an adventure into an exotic Florida landscape.

 Before long, the trail begins its stair-case descent.
 You enter a natural tunnel, with trees on either side merging overhead, blocking out enough sunlight to create a cool shaded walkway.